jdowd215/Bamazon/README.md

-# Bamazon
+# Bamazon  :department_store:
 A Node and MySQL storefront application that takes in orders from customers and depletes stock inventory

 ## Customer View Description
-Running the bamazon.js file in node will display the MySQL products tab]le
+Running the bamazon.js file in node will display the MySQL products table
 ![table-screenshot] (images/bamazon_1.PNG)

 Using the Inquirer npm package, the application then prompts the user to select an item id from the items displayed that they would like to purchase